Skeuomorphic Audio Preamp Reverb

 Board for freelance & contract work

-(This is an idea of a scheomorph-style reverb preamp for a hypothetical plugin for DAW's.)
+(This is an idea of a skeuomorphic-style reverb preamp for a hypothetical plugin for DAW's.
+Colors inspired by the famous Focusrite Isa preamp.)

 Me siga (Follow me):